cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * Change the container type to `std::multiset`.
 Does the program compile and run?
 What happens if you (deliberately) enter a duplicate name?

 * The correct ordering depends on the rule of surname first with capitalized first letter.
 Remove this second restriction by storing all names in lower-case, capitalizing the first letter for output.
+Test with name: "van Rossum, Guido".

 Lookup for `std::set` is faster than linear searching due to the fact that its elements are always sorted.
 There is also the container type `std::unordered_set` which can claim to have constant-time lookup in the best case due to utilization of a *hash function*.
 (To complete the quartet, there exists `std::unordered_multiset`.)